Aerial Omniverse Digital Twin 1.3#

 ClickHouse#

 The results produced by the Aerial Omniverse Digital Twin are stored in an SQL database hosted by the ClickHouse server.
-Correspondingly, they can be access through ClickHouse clients.
+Correspondingly, the results can be access through ClickHouse clients.

 Nucleus#

-The Nucleus server delivers message brokering services and provisions the scene geometry for the other components.
+The Nucleus server provisions the scene geometry for the other components.
 In all cases, the Nucleus server needs to be on a node with an IP address reachable from the other components.
 This requires having the ports described here open.

-The Nucleus server stores and distributes the scene geometry in the OpenUSD format.
-The scene importer takes in geospatial data in CityGML format and creates the OpenUSD assets needed by the Nucleus server to represent a given scene.
+The Nucleus server stores and distributes the scene geometry in OpenUSD format.
+The scene importer takes in geospatial data in CityGML format, or from OpenStreetMaps, and creates the OpenUSD assets needed by the Nucleus server to represent a given scene.

-The actual radio access network (RAN) digital twin is in charge of
+The radio access network (RAN) digital twin is in charge of the following tasks:

-• scheduling the transmission of data from between the deployed radio units and the terminals,
+• Schedule the transmission of data from between the deployed radio units and the terminals.

-• generating the waveforms at the transmission point of every link,
+• Generate the waveforms at the transmission point of every link.

-• applying the calculated frequency response, interference and noise to said waveforms, thus creating the final signal observed at the reception point of every link,
+• Apply the calculated frequency response, interference, and noise to these waveforms, thus creating the final signal observed at the reception point of every link.

-• applying the necessary signal processing to extract and decode the transmitted data.
+• Apply the necessary signal processing to extract and decode the transmitted data.